Pre-K

 For children who are age 4 and older by September 1, (TK-age)

-Children are immersed in a program designed to foster exploration and learning with plenty of time to engage in a variety of activities, including crafts, sand play, sensory play, science experiments, dramatic play, cooking, gardening, and group story time.
+Children need to be immersed in a program designed to foster exploration and learning, with ample time to engage in a variety of activities that are of interest.
+For this age, it includes crafts, sand play, sensory play, science experiments, dramatic play, cooking, gardening, and group story time.

 Pre-K families are enrolled in the 3-day core class, and parents work in the classroom once a week on Monday, Wednesday, or Friday mornings to supervise play, socialization, and problem-solving.
-And then parents attend a parent-ed meeting twice a month from 12 to 1 pm while their children attend a supervised lunch bunch.
+After class, parents attend a parent-ed meeting twice a month from 12 to 1 pm while their children attend a supervised lunch bunch.

-On Tuesdays and Thursdays, children participate in small-group activities led by Pre-K Teacher Lisa, where they engage in playful, hands-on math and literacy activities designed to prepare them for kindergarten and beyond.
+On Tuesdays and Thursdays, besides getting more days and time for free play, Pre-Kers participate in small-group activities led by Pre-K Teacher Lisa, where they engage in playful, hands-on math and literacy activities designed to prepare them for kindergarten and beyond.

 For more about our school’s play-based curriculum, click here.
 For more on why play-based learning works, click here.